Elizabeth Dearborn Hughes

 Rwanda Country Director

+Aline Kabanda is the Country Director of the Akilah Institute for Women, in Rwanda.
 Aline received her initial training in the medical field, and completed her Masters of Science in Physiotherapy at the University of the Western Cape, South Africa.
-She then worked as a lecturer at the Kigali Health Institute, in the department of Physiotherapy for over 5 years.
-Committed to make a positive contribution in her community, Aline and 7 other outstanding women founded Ishyo, a Rwandese NGO working for the promotion of culture through advocacy, education, training and production of various creative art pieces.
-Her strong interest in women’s empowerment through education directed her path to the Akilah Institute for Women.
+She then worked as a lecturer in the College of Medicine and Health Sciences for 5 years.
+Committed to make a positive contribution in her community, Aline co- founded Ishyo, a Rwandese non-governmental organization that operates as a platform for professional artists, cultural experts, creative entrepreneurs and art lovers with the main objective of making culture accessible for everyone.

 Chief Academic Officer